FRex/Botes/README.md

 ![sshot0](sshots/sshot0.png)

+# Demo
+Here is a self contained zip with all you need to try botes out on 64 bit Windows: [link](https://ln.sync.com/dl/bf24dbdb0/g6crp9vj-cn8cfcbi-77hjbnv9-6nxajmcp).
+For reference the filename contains the commit hash from which it was built.

+# Controls
+* Ctrl + S - save changes.
+* Ctrl + N - open a new tab.
+* Ctrl + W - close current tab.
+* Esc - move focus between the text area and the serach bar.
+* Ctrl + Page Up/Down - switch between the open tabs.
+* Ctrl + Shift + Page Up/Down - move the currently open tab left/right.
+* Ctlr + F - use find (beware - it's quite crude).

+# Font
+For TSynEdit (the main text area) I use a popular but non-standard monoscpaced font called DejaVu Sans Mono that comes from a permissively licensed family of fonts called DejaVu Fonts.
+If you do not have it installed then the text area might look wrong, different than in the screenshots, use some fallback font, etc. You can get the DejaVu Fonts here: [link](https://dejavu-fonts.github.io/).

 # Idea
 The concept of botes materialized due to few varied reasons:
 * Loss of varius txt note files I kept during an urgent disk reformat after a virus struck